-Personalization is crucial for making a human and lasting connection.
-There’s a reason people enjoy thoughtful gifts over expensive ones.
+Personalization is vital when it comes to achieving lasting human connections.
+There’s a valid reason why most people appreciate a thoughtful gift over an expensive one.
 We like knowing that the giver put thought and effort into selecting that gift specifically for us.

 The same is true with marketing.
-As a prospect, or in the case of ABM a target account, people want to feel that they matter.
-They want to see that the outreach is personalized, and that the sender has put thought and effort into their approach, rather than spraying and praying, or hitting send on a mass email.
-But as marketers, is that really scalable?
-And if you don’t have an account-based marketing department, or even an account-based marketer, what are you to do?
-How personalized is personalized?
+As a prospect (or, in the case of ABM, a target account), people want to feel they matter.
+They want to see that the outreach is personalized and that the sender has put thought and effort into their approach rather than “spraying and praying” or hitting send on a mass email.

 The Three Tiers of ABM

-Your level of personalization is largely dependent on the type of ABM approach you’ve chosen.
+Your level of personalization depends mainly on the type of ABM approach you choose.
 ABM is not strictly one-to-one marketing.
-Sure, it can be sending a pair of concert tickets to a high-value prospect or target account because you know they are the artist’s number one fan.
-But segmenting your list and sending content that’s highly relevant to multiple accounts’ pain / challenges / persona is also a form of account-based marketing.
-As we outlined in Lesson 1, ITSMA has done a lot of research on the different types and tiers of ABM.
+Sure, it can be sending concert tickets to a high-value prospect or target account because you know they are the artist’s number one fan.
+However, segmenting your list and sending highly relevant content to multiple accounts that address common pains, challenges, and buyer personas is also a form of account-based marketing.

 Each tier requires its own level of investment and ultimately its own level of personalization.
 Let’s take a closer look at each.